electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/drivetrain/motor/_index.md

 {{< youtube YXaR8RSU2Sw >}}

+### Brake recuperation: output of up to 265 kW

+While braking, the electric motors perform decelerations alone up to around 0.3 g, i.e. the vast majority of all brake applications in everyday driving.
+The hydraulic wheel brakes are activated only when the driver brakes very heavily.
+The transition is almost unnoticeable, and recuperation remains active almost up to a standstill.
+If both electric motors are involved in brake recuperation in order to ensure handling stability, they can recover up to 275 kW of power.
+In all driving situations – be it full acceleration, dynamic handling, coasting or brake recuperation – the Audi e-tron remains unshakably stable because its control systems for brakes, suspension, drive, and power electronics are closely connected and work together quickly.

 ### Differential and electric torque vectoring

 In addition to electric all-wheel drive, Audi e-tron S are equipped with electric torque vectoring: